 - 1. The Complainant claims that its "ArcelorMittal" trademark is well-known and refers to previous decisions of UDRP panels that confirm well-known character of the Complainant's trademark. - 2.
 The Complainant alleges that given the distinctiveness of the Complainant's trademark the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark. - 3.
+The Complainant states the misspelling of the trademark "ARCELORMITTAL" was intentionally designed to be confusingly similar to the Complainant's trademark.
+Previous UDRP Panels have considered such actions as evidence of bad faith. - 4.
 The Complainant relies on the "Telstra" decision (WIPO Case No. D2000-0003, "Telstra Corporation Limited v.
-Nuclear Marshmallows") and alleges that passive holding in the present case indicates bad faith of the Respondent since it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate.
+Nuclear Marshmallows") and alleges that passive holding in the present case indicates bad faith of the Respondent since it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate and the incorporation of a famous mark into a domain name, coupled with an inactive website indicates bad faith. - 5.
+The fact that MX servers are configured, in the Complainant's opinion, suggests that, despite being inactive, the disputed domain name may be actively used for e-mail purposes.